hdShang/arxiv-daily/docs/cs-CV/2025-11-25/papers/251120359v1-from-passive-perception-to-active-memory-a-weakly-supervised-image-m.md

 ---
 layout: default
-title: From Passive Perception to Active Memory: A Weakly Supervised Image Manipulation Localization Framework Driven by Coarse-Grained Annotations
+title: "From Passive Perception to Active Memory: A Weakly Supervised Image Manipulation Localization Framework Driven by Coarse-Grained Annotations"
 ---

 # From Passive Perception to Active Memory: A Weakly Supervised Image Manipulation Localization Framework Driven by Coarse-Grained Annotations